eLFaby/Data-Science-Stuff/README.md

 # The Models<br>
-I will explain how each algorithm works in short after all the results.
+I will explain how each algorithm works in short at the bottom of the readme.
 <h2>Multinomial Naive Bayes:</h2> <br>
 Used a dataset containing 2 columns: 'message' and 'sentiment' where the 'message' column contains text messages and the 'sentiment' column contains it's sentiment, so either 'positive', 'negative' or 'neutral'<br>
 The dataset's size is somewhere around 500 rows.<br><br>